 Studies have shown that some omega-3 fatty acids may reduce the risk of developing macular degeneration.
 Other studies suggest instead that the consumption of large amounts of ALA may increase the risk of developing such a disorder.
 These studies are inconclusive, it is necessary to conduct further research to assess the possible risk.

 Some studies have shown that omega-3 fatty acids may reduce the risk of developing certain cancers.
-An analysis suggested the contrary, that the consumption of large amounts of ALA could increase the risk of developing prostate cancer.
-Recent studies and methodical report however, have not found such a link.
+The analysis suggested the contrary, that the consumption of large amounts of ALA could increase the risk of developing prostate cancer.
+Recent studies and methodical report, however, have not found such a link.

 Women who may become pregnant, pregnant women and nursing mothers do not consume fish that contain high levels of mercury (eg. shark, swordfish, mackerel royal or golden snapper) but to consume preferably fish with lower mercury content (Eg. Tuna, shrimp, salmon, sea bass and hake).

 Toxicity of omega-6 fatty acids